subvod/examples/README.md

 *Compilers:*

 - [TDM-GCC](https://jmeubank.github.io/tdm-gcc/) - GNU Compiler Collection fit for Windows; available in both 32 and 64-bit configurations.
 Can be configured for [use with VSCode](https://code.visualstudio.com/docs/cpp/config-mingw).
-Documentation parallels the [[Docs]](https://gcc.gnu.org/onlinedocs/) of **GCC** itself.
+Documentation parallels the [[Docs]](https://gcc.gnu.org/onlinedocs/) **GCC** itself, preferably [MinGW-w64](https://www.mingw-w64.org/).
+I highly recommend using this over **MSVC** because Microsoft has made the process of installing Build Tools the biggest pain in the ass possible.
-- [Visual Studio Build Tools 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) - command-line build tools without the Visual Studio IDE or integration with it.
+- [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) - command-line build tools without the Visual Studio IDE or integration with it.
 Can be configured for [use with VSCode](https://code.visualstudio.com/docs/cpp/config-msvc). [[Docs]](https://docs.microsoft.com/en-us/cpp/build/reference/c-cpp-building-reference)

 *IDEs:*